SeeTheC/Face-Detection-using-Faster-R-CNN/README.md

     - Trained Data With reduced Dimension of images- 40%
     - Test Data on- 50%
     - MAP estimate - 20% - 25% (with many of the faces getting ignored due to reduced dimension)
+  - WIDER on Alexnet
+    - Trained Data With reduced Dimension of images- 40%
+    - Test Data on- 50%
+    - MAP estimate - 14% - 18% (with many of the faces getting ignored due to reduced dimension)
   - WIDER on our own model(13 layers)
     - Train data - 1000 images
     - Testing data - 300 images